delapuente/ya/README.md

   }
 });

-// Launch a coroutine to stay in the middle o both computations ya(function* () {
+// Launch a coroutine to stay in the middle o both computations. ya(function* () {
   var count = 1;
   while (true) {